build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 commands will detect it and remind you to do so if necessary.
 ```

-We will use `variables.tf` again to manage our variables, and the first ones we need to add is `aws_region` and `tf_caller` - we will be using the `aws_caller_identity` data source to determine who is calling `terraform plan` and using the appropriate role for a user vs our workflows.
+We will use `variables.tf` again to manage our variables, this time in the `environments-infra` directory, and the first ones we need to add is `aws_region` and `tf_caller` - we will be using the `aws_caller_identity` data source to determine who is calling `terraform plan` and using the appropriate role for a user vs our workflows.
 Create `variable.tf` with the following content:

 ```bash
 variable "aws_region" {